SnowflakePowered/vcdiff/README.md

 |xdelta3 with Adler32 Checksum and `VCD_APPHEADER` (without compression)|❌|✔️|
 |xdelta3 with external compression|❌|❌|

-The Adler32 checksum implementation will use SIMD on systems that support SSSE3 extensions when used in a .NET Core 3.1 application. .NET Standard 2.1 is the minimum supported TFM, because of the reliance on System.Buffers.
+The Adler32 checksum implementation will use SIMD on systems that support SSSE3 or AVX2 extensions when used in a .NET Core 3.1 application. .NET Standard 2.1 is the minimum supported TFM, because of the reliance on System.Buffers.

 <details><summary>The original readme, with some changes to the API usage examples</summary>
 <p>